isabella232/media-analytics.en-1/help/nielsen-partnership/dcr-vars-metadata.md

 ## NielsenContentMetadata {#section_4135A80BC60D4B5091AF2F068F3F7D4E}

 The Nielsen content metadata is provided to the Nielsen SDK through the Media SDK API call `trackSessionStart()`.
-For more details see the [](../nielsen-partnership/dcr-impl/dcr-impl.md) Guide for your platform.

 >[!TIP]
 >